openSUSE/news-o-o/_posts/2011-08-20-opensuse-weekly-news-issue-189-is-out.markdown

       contributor.
 Or get creative and work with other designers on the artwork for the desktops and applications 12.1 then and there.

-Also the soft topics in (Free-) software engineering
+Also the â€œsoft topicsâ€ in (Free-) software engineering
       will get their share of attention.
 Lydia Pintscher gives a workshop to discuss a number of topics that often cause social problems in technical communities and Henne Vogelsang introduces you to the basics of citizen journalism so you can improve your blogging skills.
 Or